April 01, 2020 Tiffany Beddow

 Fitbit needed to translate its in-person booth components into its digital experience to ensure its audience got the most from the experience.
 To achieve this, the organization made expert use of imagery.

 - Booth Imagery.
 Fitbit repurposed the creative mockups planned for the actual trade show booth to create a virtual booth experience.

 - Swag Giveaway.
 Like they would do at their physical booth, Fitbit offered an easy way for audience members to request swag in exchange for a quick 15-minute call with a Fitbit expert.

 - Descriptive Speaker Bios.
 Each expert available to answer questions had a detailed description of the types of questions they could help answer.
 This aided in audience members getting answers to their specific questions fast.

 Results: Fitbit was pleased to see more than 150 prospects register for the Virtual Booth Experience and saw more than 40 requests for a meeting with a Fitbit sales representative.

-“With the help of the ON24 Digital Experience Platform, by creating an engaging Virtual Booth Experience, we were able to salvage what would have been lost pipeline from the last-minute trade show cancellation.” – Tara Shirakh, Field Marketing Manager, Fitbit Health Solutions.
+“With the help of the ON24 platform, by creating an engaging Virtual Booth Experience, we were able to salvage what would have been lost pipeline from the last-minute trade show cancellation.” – Tara Shirakh, Field Marketing Manager, Fitbit Health Solutions.

-Fitbit’s rapid deployment of its virtual booth experience is a great example of what marketers can accomplish in a short amount of time with the ON24 Digital Experience Platform.
+Fitbit’s rapid deployment of its virtual booth experience is a great example of what marketers can accomplish in a short amount of time with the ON24 platform.
 Keep an eye on this space as we highlight more examples of customers who’ve successfully transitioned in-person to virtual experiences.